oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     id=GUID-B853A020-752F-494A-8D88-D0396EF57177>`__ for more information.

-    The max_sessions_per_shard parameter is expected to be an integer, if specified, and sets the maximum number of sessions in the pool that can be used for any given shard in a sharded database.
+    The max_sessions_per_shard parameter is expected to be an integer, if specified.
+Setting this greater than zero specifies the maximum number of sessions in the pool that can be used for any given shard in a sharded database.
+This lets connections in the pool be balanced across the shards.
+    A value of zero will not set any maximum number of sessions for each shard.
     This value is ignored if the Oracle client library version is less than 18.3.

     The soda_metadata_cache parameter is expected to be a boolean expresion which indicates whether or not to enable the SODA metatata cache.
 This